-The contribution of this paper is two-fold.
-First, it shows that the government can accelerate structural change by pushing people to reallocate in the labor market with agricultural policy.
-Second, it shows how such a policy can lead to strong political resistance.
+The paper also contributes to the literature on industrial policies and structural change.
 Conceptually, structural change happens through a reallocation of the labor market.
 The reallocation can be either individuals switching occupations or an intergenerational reallocation in which the entrants choose other occupations than the leavers have.
 If the government wants to accelerate this reallocation, it can design policies to "pull" or "push" workers depending on the needs of the economy.
 Policies to pull workers include industrial policies that create jobs in higher productivity sectors.
-Pushing workers is incentivizing them to leave lower productivity sectors like the field reservation policy did.6
+Pushing workers is incentivizing them to leave lower productivity sectors, like the field reservation policy did.7